Adding Trivy Scans to Our CI Pipeline

 $IMAGE

-First run takes 30 seconds to download databases.
-Subsequent runs take 5 seconds.
+First run takes about 30 seconds to download databases.
+After that, runs take about 5 seconds.

 Scanning during image build